 Zambia: Civil society organisations

-Introduction to business and human rights for Church of Norway partners from Zambia and neighbouring countries.
-Participants worked on real cases related to mining impacts and explored strategies for effective stakeholder engagement ahead of the African Business and Human Rights Forum 2025 in Lusaka.
+Introduction to business and human rights for Church of Norway partners from Zambia and neighboring countries, held ahead of the 2025 Business and Human Rights Forum in Lusaka.
+Participants worked on real cases related to mining impacts and explored strategies for effective stakeholder engagement.

 Workers' rights in home textile value chains